 Fast Lap Indoor Kart Racing is a place where you can show up, pay your money, and race like crazy on a quarter mile twisty race track in gas powered go-karts.
 No trailering a race car, no all-nighter before the race fixing the motor, and no fresh set of tires required.
 You arrive, you race, you show everyone why you should be a sponsored driver in the Speed GT series, and then you go home.
 Real speed and victory could be yours for less than you would pay for the next Project Gotham Racing video game.

 You’ve read about it in all the car magazines and you’ve been to the 24 Hours of LeMons website a hundred times, obsessively pouring over the rules.
 It’s the endurance road racing series for $500 cars.
+And you love endurance races.
+You always watch Le Mans and you have even looked at Bathurst 2019 packages to see if you can go.
 You’ve commented on numerous forums that “someday, if you can get a team together, you want to do LeMons.”
 You even went as far as e-mailing the Chief Perpetrator of LeMons, Jay Lamm, and bothered him with some stupid question regarding the current market price of your Mom’s 2001 Camry (he told you to read the rules again, the car isn’t worth $500).
 Stop blowing bench racing smoke up everybody’s ass.
 Find a piece of crap car (that runs unlike a piece of crap), make four new friends (one with money, one who can weld, one who can fix motors and one who has a car trailer) and get yourself to the biggest thing happening in the world of motorsports.
 The 24 Hours of LeMons is absolutely the coolest thing you will ever do in an automobile (excluding, of course, things that happen in the backseats of automobiles).

 You want to do some sort of racing but you don’t have a bunch of money, a high horsepower great handling sports car, or even a helmet.
 You’re in luck.
 Borrow Dad’s pick-up and head to your local drag strip for some E.T.
 Bracket Racing.
 Slow cars have an equal chance to win against fast cars based on a dial-in system where the start of the race for the faster car is delayed.
 At the end of the straight line quarter mile track both cars should cross the finish line within a few thousandths of a second of one another.
 First one across the line wins.
 If anyone sandbags and goes faster than they should, they are disqualified for breaking out of their bracket.
 Driver skill and consistency triumphs over big cash big horsepower machines.
 I watched a dude in a rented Ford Focus with an automatic beat a guy in a Z06 Corvette.
 How about that for some bragging rights?